keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

   [KeptnEvaluationDefinition](../../yaml-crd-ref/evaluationdefinition.md)
   resources.
-* Keptn v1 calculations that use weighting and scoring cannot currently be converted to `KeptnEvaluationDefinition` resources but are under development.
+* Keptn v1 calculations that use weighting and scoring cannot currently be implemented for Keptn but this functionality is under development.

 For more information about working with Keptn metrics, see the [Keptn Metrics](../../implementing/evaluatemetrics.md)